moledoc/moledoc/Git/README.md

 git worktree prune # to clean up any stale administrative files
 ```

-To merge branches, we use the command merge.
+To merge branches, we use the command **merge**.
 It is highly recommended to first merge master/main branch to other branch, before merging the other branch into master.
 That is because then we get the latest master branch files into our other branch, avoiding possible merge conflicts.
 Furthermore, if any merge conflict does occur, then it happens in the other branch, not in the master branch.

 ```sh
 # switch/navigate to the other branch